 Some examples of content distribution tools include Hootsuite, Buffer, GaggleAMP, Grapevine6 (now LiveSocial), SocialHP, and EveryoneSocial.

 This is one of the younger categories of tools that identify the level of relationships at accounts enabling sales leaders to have visibility into the depth of relationships, so you know which stakeholders should be engaged to win new business, maintain the current business or expand your footprint in the account.
 One tool in this category is CrystalKnows.

 Investing in the right tools can significantly impact the success of your team’s social selling activities.
 These tools improve productivity to enable sellers to start more sales conversations and improve their win rates.

-Here are the main benefits when your team leverages social selling tools:
+Here are the main benefits when your team leverages social selling tools and productivity apps:

 1. Improve sales prospecting – Efficiency in sales prospecting, networking, and building relationships are better managed and supported.
 With social selling tools such as social networking sites, contact intelligence, and sales AI, your sellers can quickly find, engage and connect with target prospects.

 To illustrate, let’s say your company offers commercial insurance.
 Your sellers can use advanced searches on LinkedIn® or Sales Navigator to find prospects by filtering by a specific region, such as a city, state or country, and by using LinkedIn Boolean search techniques and relevant keywords such as “Owner,” “CEO” or “CFO.”